Skip to main content

 Claude Code Commands: The Ultimate Reference

-All slash commands, CLI flags, and shortcuts for Claude Code in one compact reference – including practical examples, tips, and workflow recommendations.
+All 60+ slash commands, bundled skills, CLI flags, shortcuts, and environment variables for Claude Code in one compact reference.
+Incl. /voice, /effort, /batch, and more.

 FHFinn Hillebrandt